hugovangalen/RetroUSBJoystick/README.md

 ### Pre-compiled binaries

 For your convenience I have added pre-compiled .hex files.
 This is useful if you don't want to modify the Joystick library and mess around in `boards.txt`.

+The latest pre-compiled binaries are for version 0.9.5-20200118a:
 - For wired operation, download [the standalone version](https://raw.githubusercontent.com/hugovangalen/RetroUSBJoystick/master/precompiled/RetroUSBJoystick_STANDALONE.ino.leonardo.hex).
 - For wireless operation, you need to download the [server](https://raw.githubusercontent.com/hugovangalen/RetroUSBJoystick/master/precompiled/RetroUSBJoystick_SERVER.ino.leonardo.hex) and the [client](https://raw.githubusercontent.com/hugovangalen/RetroUSBJoystick/master/precompiled/RetroUSBJoystick_CLIENT.ino.leonardo.hex).
+(This is a version that does *not* use encryption.)

 ## Wired operation